-We have extensive guide training to help prepare our staff and help mitigate risks during your experience.
+Our guides go through guide training to prepare and help mitigate risks during your experience..
 We categorize all of our trips at GGMR as adventure travel.
 There is always a level of risk that cannot entirely be avoided in order to keep the unique character of each trip.
 We want to make sure each guest is aware that adventure travel requires risk, but not so much as to dissuade guests from joining us on a rafting, hiking, fishing or biking trip.
 By joining us, you are representing that you understand everything described in our acknowledgement of risk forms that all guests are required to sign.

 -What are the chances I will be a non-voluntary swimmer on a trip?

 Chances of “going for a swim” depend on a lot of factors, many of which revolve around river conditions.
 The river we float is designated as Wild and Scenic, meaning it is undamned and therefore river levels are out of our control.
 In springtime, highwater can exist, which means river levels increase due to snowmelt in the mountains and/or heavy rainfall.
 Similarly, when our river levels are extremely low, obstacles in the water become more evident and if hit at the wrong angle, can tip the boat.
 At GGMR, all of our whitewater raft guides are trained in River Rescue.
 We assess water levels each morning before we launch for the day and, if necessary, will change the stretch of river we float if conditions warrant.
 Safety is the number one priority at GGMR, but there are situations in which we cannot control.
 Joining a whitewater rafting trip represents your choice to embrace those odds of taking a dip!